visgl/math.gl/docs/developer-guide/get-started.md

 Type definitions are provided with each module.
 There is no need to install any separate types.

+math.gl v5 declarations require TypeScript 6.0 or later.
+The public typed-array definitions refer to TypeScript's `es2025.float16` library so that `Float16Array` can be represented accurately.
+This is a type-level requirement only: math.gl does not require or install a runtime `Float16Array` implementation.
+See the [array types guide](../modules/types/api-reference/array-types.md) for runtime detection and fallback helpers.

 ## ESM modules

 Since v4.0, math.gl is published as ES modules, but with a CommonJS named export.
 This setup should work automatically for most applications and bundlers.